Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Alternatives to Pine Trees

 Do keep in mind that even the non-toxic choices pose dangers to our mischievous feline friends.
-You must ensure that any loose needles (real or artificial) are not always ingested and picked up.
+You must ensure that any loose needles (real or artificial) are not ingested and are regularly picked up.
 Cats also like to knock trees over with their antics so you will want to ensure your tree is secure and safe from an excitable, playful cat rocket.

 Cat Fir Christmas Pine Tree